frederickmendez/payment-receipt-generator/README.md

 ## How to Run
 1. **Install Python**: Download and install Python from [python.org](https://www.python.org/) if not already installed.
 2. **Download the Code**: Clone or download this repository to your local machine.
-3. **Navigate to the Folder**: Open a terminal or Command Prompt and navigate to the project folder (`cd path/to/payment-receipt-generator`).
+3. **Navigate to the Folder**: Open a terminal or Command Prompt and navigate to the project folder (e.g., `cd path/to/payment-receipt-generator`).
 4. **Run the Script**: Type `python receipt_generator.py` and press Enter.
 5. **Follow Prompts**: Enter the required details (e.g., name, product, amount) as instructed—the receipt will be saved automatically.